spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 For each of the other components, such as your newly added `HealthPickup` component, the worker type which is given write-access is specified as a second argument to the component-adding function, e.g. `WorkerUtils.UnityGameLogic`.
 This is simply a string which identifies which worker type should be granted the relevant permission.

-For this project, `UnityGameLogic` indicates that that worker is one for handling server-side game logic.
-The identifier `WorkerUtils.UnityClient` would indicate that all clients are granted the relevant permission, but in this case we don't want clients to be able to alter how much health a health pack grants players, so we pass `WorkerUtils.UnityGameLogic` as the second parameter when adding the `healthPickupComponent`.
+For this project, `UnityGameLogic` indicates that the `UnityGameLogic` worker is the one that handles server-side game logic.
+The identifier `WorkerUtils.UnityClient` would indicate that all clients are granted the relevant permission, but in this case we don't want clients to be able to alter how much health granted to players by a health pack, so we pass `WorkerUtils.UnityGameLogic` as the second parameter when adding the `healthPickupComponent`.

 [!!!](TODO: Check whether this is correct about single string ACLs)